cosmicmarley17/vigenere-cipher-tool/README.md

 # Vigenere Cipher Tool

+## About
-Encrypts and decrypts user-entered messages using the Vigenere Cipher.
+Vigenere Cipher Tool is a program written in Java that encrypts and decrypts user-entered messages using the Vigenere Cipher.
+There are three main components:
+* vigenereCipherTool: the driver class.
+Sends output to the console and handles user input.
+* cipherEncrypt: Encrypts the message using the Vigenere Cipher.
+* cipherDecrypt: Decrypts the message using the Vigenere Cipher.

 ## Installation